Master Plan Update

 Public Forum #2: Materials for 5/22/18:

-Consultant Karen Sunnarborg and the CPC will host a second community meeting on Tuesday, May 22 at 7:00 p.m. at the High School Distance Learning Lab (189 Park Street) to discuss the Housing Production Plan draft, which has been compiled based on a housing needs assessment and feedback received from the community.
-At this meeting, we will discuss proposed strategies for meeting the Town's housing needs and complying with state housing regulations under Chapter 40B.
-All are welcome.
+Consultant Karen Sunnarborg and the CPC hosted a second community meeting on Tuesday, May 22 at 7:00 p.m. at the High School Distance Learning Lab (189 Park Street) to discuss the Housing Production Plan draft, which has been compiled based on a housing needs assessment and feedback received from the community.
+At this meeting, proposed strategies were discussed for meeting the Town's housing needs and complying with state housing regulations under Chapter 40B.
+The CPC voted to accept the draft plan, and will be requesting the Board of Selectmen to do the same at their meeting on June 18, 2018, before submitting it to the state for certification.

 Public Forum #1: Materials from 6/27/17: